gdownunder/hello-world/README.md

 # hello-world
 Test repository for hello world

-My name is Sindre, second year IT student learning git.
+My name is Sindre, second year IT student learning git New line added and another line removed ;)